anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/proving_system/index.md

 |Compliance proof|[[Compliance unit]]|RM instance|Yes|Action (partitioned into compliance units) is compliant with the RM rules|
 |Delta proof|[[Transaction]]|RM interface|Yes|Transaction is balanced|

+Every proof has three types of inputs and constraints:

+1. *Architecture-level* inputs and constraints.
+This type of inputs and constraints allow to enforce certain resource machine properties and have to be present in each resource logic, no matter in the context of which instantiation and application the resource logic was produced.
+These contraints ensure basic resource machine properties.
+2. *Instantiation-level* inputs and constraints.
+These inputs and constraints must be present in every resource logic compatible with a concrete resource machine instantiation but might not be required by other instantiations.
+These constraints ensure additional resource machine properties desired by the instantiation.
+3. *Application-level* (custom) inputs and constraints that are present in every resource logic specified by a concrete application.
+These constraints define how the application works.

+This specification explicitly defines only the architecture-level inputs and constraints.
+Only application-level constraints are referred to as custom.

 ## Proving system requirements

 The first two kinds of proofs, resource logic proofs and compliance proofs,